walsh9/7drl2015/README.md

 ## POST 7DRL Changelog
 ### 1.1
+* Add link to orignial 7DRL version.
 * Buff healing from 'Swell' to 4HP.
 * Increase size of 'Vortex Ward' and make it push away directly adjacent enemies.
-* Increase 'Flow Into Time' duration to 8 turns, but make player attacks do 0 damage when using it.
+* Increase 'Flow Into Time' duration to 8 turns, but make player attacks do 0 damage while it's active.
 * Remove 'Overflowing'.
-* Add message when you enter a new floor that mentions you are healed and have new blessings.
+* Add a message when you enter a new floor that informs player that they are healed and have new blessings.
 * Make the text 'Jewel of Zot' consistently magenta.
 * Clean up the 'look' screen.
-* Message that you can move by swiping on touchscreens.
+* Add a note to indicate that you can move by swiping on touchscreens.
+* Responsive canvas sizing for small screens.
+* Change swipe action to only work on game canvas.
+* Other touch improvments.
+* Prevent unwanted scrolling from arrow keys, spacebar, etc.
 * A few other ui tweaks.